-(b) the Authority shall not take into account any reportable safety matter notified under section 4O by a person for the purpose of determining whether or not that person is a fit and proper person.

-(4) The Authority may seek and receive such information (including medical reports) as the Authority thinks fit or consider information obtained from any source.

-(5) If the Authority proposes to take into account any information that is or may be prejudicial to a person, the Authority shall, subject to subsection (6), as soon as is practicable, disclose that information to that person and give that person a reasonable opportunity to refute or comment on it.
+- (a) the Authority is not confined to consideration of the matters specified in subsection (1) and may take into account any other matters and evidence that may be relevant; but - (b) the Authority must not take into account any reportable safety matter notified under section 29 by a person for the purpose of determining whether or not that person is a fit and proper person. - (4) The Authority may seek and receive any information (including medical reports) that the Authority thinks fit or consider information obtained from any source. - (5) If the Authority proposes to take into account any information that is or may be prejudicial to a person, the Authority must, subject to subsection (6), as soon as is practicable, disclose that information to that person and give that person a reasonable opportunity to refute or comment on it.

-(6) Nothing in subsection (5) requires the Authority to disclose any information, the disclosure of which would endanger the safety of any person.

-- (7) In this section - "aviation safety offence" means an offence under this Act or any aviation safety subsidiary legislation; - "aviation safety regulatory requirement" shall not include any security directive or other requirement imposed by or under Part IIB.
+- (6) Nothing in subsection (5) requires the Authority to disclose any information, the disclosure of which would endanger the safety of any person. - (7) In this section - "aviation safety offence" means an offence under this Act or any aviation safety subsidiary legislation; - "aviation safety regulatory requirement" does not include any security directive or other requirement imposed by or under Part 2B.